tamalw/injekt/README.md

 =======

 **injekt** is under the [MIT License](http://www.opensource.org/licenses/MIT).
 Injekt it.
 [Fork it](https://github.com/aeberlin/injekt).
 Share it.
-Repear.
+Repeat.